Varynx/KeyboardProject/README.md

 **Code**:[![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/Varynx/KeyboardProject/badge)](https://scorecard.dev/viewer/?uri=github.com/Varynx/KeyboardProject)

+# **Keyboard Simulator Project**
-#Keyboard Simulator Project: A project to simulate a piano through C++ with SFML.
+A project to simulate a piano through C++ with SFML.
 This project uses a simple interface to simulate a piano on the screen which provides an interactive way to use through pressing keys or pressing on the screen.

 **Overview**